jsbin/learn/content/help/defaults-in-bins.md

 title: How do I set default code in all new bins?
 category: learn
 ---
-# How do I set default code in all new bins?

 By default, opening JS Bin, you'll be presented with a boilplate HTML document with no CSS and no JavaScript.
 But what if you want to *always* include code, like a default meta viewport?